 Basic earnings per share are calculated by dividing the net profit attributable to equity holders of the Company by the weighted average number of ordinary shares in issue during the period, excluding the weighted average number of treasury shares (Note 16).
-Diluted earnings per ordinary share are not materially different from basic earnings per share.
-There were no treasury shares as at 31 March 2019.
+As of 31 December 2018 and 30 June 2019, all share options had either been exercised or lapsed and there were no treasury shares.
+Diluted earnings per share equal basic earnings per share.